Clash of Titans

 TCU Fights Back

-Just when TCU fans expected a score, xxx Tipton smeared Lawrence for a 5y loss.
+Just when TCU fans expected a score, Lester Tipton smeared Lawrence for a 5y loss.
 Then Baugh's pass to Willie Walls in the end zone fell incomplete.
 Baugh's next pass was knocked down, but interference was ruled to make it first-and-ten on the three.
 The Frogs took advantage of the break when Lawrence drove through left tackle into the end zone.
 Walter Roach's kick was good.
 SMU 14 TCU 7

 TCU's Jimmy Lawrence stumbles forward.
 (SMU Rotunda Yearbook Class of 1936)